-

 The best of both worlds

 Life as an expat has also caused Gert to reflect on his roots in Belgium.
 During the COVID crisis, he returned.
-And that brought him a sense of nostalgia, but also a renewed perspective on his life abroad.
-For Gert, Belgium is still a Plan B, a safe haven in uncertain times.
+This brought him a sense of nostalgia, but also a renewed perspective on his life abroad.
+For Gert, Belgium is still Plan B, a safe haven in uncertain times.
 'Since I was affiliated to the Overseas Social Security, it was easy for me to come back during the COVID crisis and to reintegrate into Belgium's social security system.'
 Gert was reassured by this and it also made him decide to return to his homeland every winter.
 'My parents are getting older by the day, so it’s good to spend some more time with them.
 Working in Belgium during the winter period is the perfect contrast to my life in Borneo.'

 Life is an adventure